International log prices improve but fuel costs starting to bite

-Some forestry contractors are moving out of Northland due to a paucity of work, although international log prices and the export market have improved.
+Some forestry contractors are moving out of Northland because of a lack of work, although international log prices and the export market have improved.

-Export prices for A-grade unpruned logs fell from $171 per cu m in June to $108 in December, forcing the likes of Northland-based Fusion Logging to stop work and lay off staff just before Christmas.
+Export prices for A-grade unpruned logs fell from $171 a cubic metre last June to $108 in December, forcing the likes of Northland-based Fusion Logging to stop work and lay off staff just before Christmas.

 To make matters worse for New Zealand log exporters, only about 50 per cent of trees are suitable for Kiwi sawmills.

-International log price this week has been sitting at $US160 but rising fuel prices are starting to impact on international freight costs.
+Latest figures show the international log price is US$160 but rising fuel prices are starting to affect international freight costs.

-The owner of Fusion Logging, Ernest Morton, has had to reduce his workforce from 27 to eight before letting everyone go before New Year.
+Fusion Logging owner Ernest Morton had to reduce his workforce from 27 to eight before the new year.

-"The prices have improved to keep us going at the moment but there's always the problem of getting workers back during Covid and even if we re-start operations, we are unsure what's going to happen in future.
+"Prices have improved to keep us going at the moment but there's always the problem of getting workers back during Covid and even if we restart operations, we are unsure what's going to happen.

 "We need to diversify whereby loggers need to be able to do other forms of forestry work when business is down.
 The logistics of everything has changed dramatically.
 It's a matter of survival for the forestry crew," Morton said.